 You may have heard of Making Tax Digital.

-You might have also have heard that it means the end of Self Assessment.
+You might have also heard that it means the end of Self Assessment.

 As usual, the truth is a little more nuanced.
 But it isn’t complicated.

-The facts are that, in April 2024, sole traders earning over £10,000 will have to switch to using Making Tax Digital (MTD) for their income tax.
+The facts are that, from April 2026, sole traders earning over £50,000 will have to switch to using Making Tax Digital (MTD) for their income tax.
 They’ll stop using traditional tax returns for their self-employment income.
+The same goes for those earning over £30,000 from April 2027.

-However, those earning under the £10,000 threshold will continue to use the Self Assessment system.
+However, those earning under the thresholds will continue to use the Self Assessment system.

 Let’s take a look at the details, and at what’s changing.